As of May 2019

 Section 1.
 Designations

-The officers of the corporation shall be a President, a Vice President, a Secretary and a Membership Secretary/Treasurer.
-The corporation may also have one or more Vice Presidents, and one or more Assistant Secretaries and Assistant Membership Secretary/Treasurers.
+The officers of the corporation shall be a President, a Secretary and a Treasurer.
+The corporation may also have one or more Assistant Secretaries and Assistant Treasurers.
 Any number of offices may be held by the same person, unless applicable law, the Certificate or these bylaws otherwise provide.

 Section 2.
 Qualifications

-Any person that has been a proactive member one consecutive year may serve as an officer of this corporation.
+Any person that has been a proactive supporter one consecutive year may serve as an officer of this corporation.
 However, only one member of an immediate family may hold an office in this corporation in the same term.
-If an officer is appointed by the President to fill a vacancy and the Board of Directors approves the appointment by a majority vote, the one year membership requirement may be waived.
+If an officer is appointed by the President to fill a vacancy and the Board of Directors approves the appointment by a majority vote, the one-year requirement may be waived.

 Section 4.
 Removal and Resignation